Why my goal to live off dividends remains alive and well

 The ability to live off dividends (and distributions from our ETFs) will be beneficial for reasons and many more…

 - I continue to believe there are simply too many unknowns about the future.
 Having ample capital for our financial future will give us many options – dividends or not.

 - If we are able to keep our capital intact we don’t need to worry as much about when to sell shares or ETF units when markets don’t cooperate.

-- Saving and investing this way is my form of forced savings – there is motivation to reach our $1 million portfolio goal and spend the income from it – leave the capital intact.
+- “Living off dividends” is my form of forced savings – there is motivation to reach our $1 million portfolio goal and spend the income from it – leave the capital intact for a few years.
 I intend to spend the dividends or distributions from our portfolio only in the early years of semi-retirement.

-- I don’t necessarily believe in the 4% rule – the ability to draw down your portfolio for 30 years (or so) without the worry of running out of money.
+- I don’t necessarily believe in the 4% rule.
 It’s impossible to predict next year let alone 30 more years.

 - Dividends are tangible money I can spend if and when I choose without worrying about stock market prices or gyrations.

 - I agree with other investors – including many dividend investors – dividends seem to be more stable as part of total return than the hope of capital gains.
 I mean, has the TSX really gone anywhere for the last 10 years???
 Yet my dividend income has gone higher and higher thanks to reinvested dividends.